Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 P2TR (Pay-to-Taproot):

-• Supports complex smart contracts that look like simple payments
+• Lets complex spending conditions look like simple payments

 Chapter Summary#